Hugh Town

 Hugh Town (Treworenys or Tre Huw) is the largest settlement on the Isles of Scilly and its administrative centre.
 The town is situated on the island of St Mary's, the largest and most populous island in the archipelago, and is located on a narrow isthmus which joins the peninsula known as the Garrison (historically the Hugh) with the rest of the island.

 The population recorded by the 2011 census was 1,097 (up from 1,068 in 2001).
 Unlike the rest of the Isles of Scilly, the freehold title to land in the town is not held by the Duchy of Cornwall — in 1949 it was sold to the inhabitants.
-The harbour however continues to be owned and run by the Duchy.
+The harbour, however, continues to be owned and run by the Duchy.

 Hugh Town becomes particularly busy during the May Day bank holiday weekend (the first weekend in May) when the World Pilot Gig Championships are held.
 The competing teams base themselves in the several bays of St Mary's Pool (the large natural bay to the north of Hugh Town) and the numerous races finish at the end of the harbour quay.

 History

 The name Hugh is derived from an Old English word 'hoh' meaning a promontory or elevated ground.
 The Garrison was originally known as The Hugh or Hugh Hill.
 The same word is used in Plymouth Hoe and Hoe Point on Gugh.
 Cemeteries containing native British people were found in 1949 and 1960 on the Porthcress side of the town, when housing was built.
 The remains are dated from the 1st to 4th century.
 A Roman altar was found on The Garrison in the 19th century and is now in Tresco Abbey Gardens.
 The area has not been excavated so there may be an undiscovered shrine or temple.
 During medieval times Old Town was the main centre of population but from the 17th century onwards, due to its sheltered harbour, Hugh Town began to grow.
 Star Castle was built in 1593, the quay in 1601 and in the 18th century, as the military defences increased, The Hugh became known as The Garrison.
+In 1920 two football teams were founded: Woolpack Wanderers and Garrison Gunners.